jkusuda/JourneyToTheEye/README.md

 - Make sure the backend server is running on port 8000
 - Check that `public/stars.csv` exists
-- Verify Python dependencies are installed

 ### Poor performance

 - Reduce `MAX_DETAILED_STARS` in `constants.ts`
 - Increase `DETAIL_DISTANCE` to show detailed stars only when closer
 - Close other browser tabs/applications

-### Backend import errors

-- Ensure you're in the virtual environment
-- Verify all packages in `requirements.txt` are installed
-- Check Python version (3.8+)

 ## 📝 Technologies Used